Identitywoman/rebooting-the-web-of-trust-spring2018/draft-documents/Biometrics.md

 compensate for them.

 ### Conclusions

+The principles of Self-Sovereign Biometrics lay out how biometrics can be used within decentralized identity systems that empower the indivdual.
+They provide a pathway for indivduals to authenticate their physical selves via the biometrics they themselves have stored in their own data store/agent.
+This biometric may infact be signed by some authority that has made a binding between their identity on paper and their body but it need not be stored by this insitution.

 [//]: # (roadmap is needed - getting from here to there)
 [//]: # (train has left the station - Aadhaar, etc.)